raksshana/SlugSync/README.md

 This keeps the API accessible 24/7 so that the Swift app can always fetch or update event data.

 When users interact with the app, all communication happens securely over HTTPS.

+# Future Improvements

+The first and most important feature that we want to add is user authentication.
+This will allows us to secure the app and improve the quality for all users.
+Next, we want to add an end_time variable, which would allow us to choose end times for events, giving the end user even more detail.
+We want to give the event hosts the ability to add more information, like a description or images.